Seb65789/ECG_Denoising/README.md

 2. Download the database and add the `records100` and `records500` folders to `src/data/`.
 Then run:
     ```bash
-    python3 src/data.py
+    python3 src/main.py
     ```
-   This will extract the data from the original dataset and save it as `npz` files.
+   This will extract the data from the original dataset and save it as `npz` files and start the training with the choosen running mode.

+3. Run the project with one of these options:
+    - **Try mode** : Customize and train a model according to your options.
+    ```bash
+    python3 main.py -mode try -other_options
+    ```

+    - **Search mode** : Custom GridSearch that searchs the best parameters to optimize the model
+    ```bash
+    python3 main.py -mode search
+    ```

+    - **Best mode** : Loads the best model and runs it on the Test dataset
+    ```bash
+    python3 main.py -mode best
+    ```